mybackpacc-byte/qacademy-beta/README.md

 ## 🐛 Bugs Fixed & Lessons Learned

 - `question_bank_options` table uses `bank_question_id` (not `question_id`) — always check actual D1 column names with `PRAGMA table_info(table_name)` before writing SQL
-- When rewriting files, the safest approach is to rewrite ALL five files at once to guarantee they are in sync
+- When rewriting files, the safest approach is to rewrite ALL files at once to guarantee they are in sync
 - Cloudflare D1 does not support `pragma_table_info` in a JOIN or `WHERE m.type = 'table'` — use `PRAGMA table_info(table_name)` directly, one table at a time
 - Duplicate add-from-bank bug fixed — check for existing `bank_question_id` before inserting
 - `ends_at` past date edge case fixed in Publish pane
 - IMMEDIATE policy sets `results_published_at` on publish; AFTER_CLOSE sets it on close
+- Claude Desktop defaults to creating new branches — always explicitly instruct it to commit directly to main
+- `exam_access` does not have a `resource_type` column — class lookup must go via `class_students` joined to `classes`, not via `exam_access`
+- Large handler rewrites frequently hit the 32000 output token limit — always instruct Claude to split into two parts if this happens

 ---

-*Last updated: 2026-03-07.
-Schema fully verified and cleaned up.
-Wrangler installed — Claude Desktop now manages all DB changes.
-Access pane complete.
-Next: Exam Taking Engine (Phase 4).*
+*Last updated: 2026-03-08.
+Exam taking engine complete.
+Auto grading complete.
+Teacher results pane and manual grading screen complete.
+Student results page complete.
+Student dashboard button logic updated (Resume/Start/View Results per attempt).
+Next: Student Review Page (Phase 6).*